Bhavya1705/EpidemicPredictor/README.md

 - Jaiharie J
 - Sorabh Dadhich
 ## Goal
-To have asystem that parses through news articles on the web and extracts necessary information regarding possible epidemics and suspected outbreaks and makes them acessible in a user friendly format
+To have asystem that parses through news articles on the web and extracts necessary information regarding possible epidemics and suspected outbreaks and makes them acessible in a user friendly format.
 ## Expected Input
 Random URLs of sites from Google Search for particular Keywords.
 ![alt text](https://github.com/Bhavya1705/EpidemicPredictor/blob/master/Screenshot%20from%202020-08-29%2021-54-38-1.png)